Girls (comics): Plot

-After a young man named Ethan Daniels is thrown out of the bar in the town of Pennystown, he meets a mysterious, naked and injured woman out on the street.
+After a young man named Ethan Daniels is thrown out of the bar in the town of Pennystown following a drunken misogynistic rant, he meets a mysterious, naked and injured woman out on the street.
 He takes her to his home, and after he tries unsuccessfully to get information from her, they have intercourse.
 He leaves her in his house the next day to report the situation to the local police officer, running across his ex-girlfriend Taylor in the process.
 They return to Ethan's home to find that the women he took in has laid eggs that hatch into full-grown identical copies of her.
 The Girls attack any other females they come across, forcing the townspeople to initially hide in their homes.
 The situation is complicated by a giant sperm-like monster in a cornfield and the discovery of an enormous reflective dome separating Pennystown from outside aid and from escaping.
 The townspeople are further stressed when the bridge collapses, killing many of them and demolishing almost all of the town's vehicles.

 The townspeople are then attacked again and escape to a nearby farmhouse where they take advantage of the homeowner's hospitality by eating all of the food and running down the generator, much to her frustration.
 One of the men, Lester, is left behind at the bridge but later manages to make his way to where everyone is hiding.
 He initially tells everyone that he was attacked by the women but soon confesses that he had been injured by a moose and actually had sex with several of the Girls.
 This prompts Ethan to suggest that the Girls could lay eggs after intercourse, revealing that he had sex with the one he had taken home.
 This horrifies many of the women and upsets Taylor, who insisted that the two had been on a break rather than broken up.
 Tensions continue to rise, prompting the women and men to take sides based on their gender.